 Palliative care is an approach that improves quality of life for our patients and their families who are facing symptoms associated with a life-limiting illness.
 Our program is the largest academic palliative care unit in Canada and a leading voice for advancing care in this field.

 As an academic palliative care program, the palliative care team includes mentors and teachers for learning in many health care professions.
 Through our educational and research programs, our learners will be well equipped to provide better care to patient and families.

 Palliative Care Unit

-Our 36-bed, bilingual, palliative care unit located in the Élisabeth Bruyère Hospital admits patients based on their pain and other symptoms and/or end-of-life care needs.
-Patients may be admitted for a short period of time to manage difficult pain and symptoms, as well as complex psychosocial and spiritual needs.
+Our bilingual palliative care unit at the Élisabeth Bruyère Hospital provides care to patients and families requiring in-hospital care.
+Patients may be admitted for a short period of time to manage difficult pain and symptoms, and will be discharged once these needs are met.

-Other patients may be admitted for care at the end of life when their care needs cannot be met in other settings.
+Other patients may be admitted for care at the end-of-life when their care needs cannot be met in other settings.